Highlights of the trip

 - Utilities: No electricity, no internet, and no signal (power bank is recommended)

-Despite the lack of roads and limited infrastructure, local families from Kyzyl-Shoro village (Begali and Nurdoolot) installed a solar (water) heater shower and running toilet.
+Despite the lack of roads and limited infrastructure, local families from Kyzyl-Shoro village (Begali and Nurdoolot) installed a solar (water) heater, a shower, and a running toilet.
 They have two shared yurts and a dining hut.

-Another day filled with epic panoramic views and pristine nature of Sary-Bel Pass (3150m) decorated with the sounds of birds and rushing rivers.
+Another day filled with epic panoramic views and pristine nature of Sary-Bel Pass (3150m), decorated with the sounds of birds and rushing rivers.
 The trail will lead you to the picturesque village of Kojo-Kelen, renowned for its red rock formations and authentic charm.
-The village will welcome you with renowned Kyrgyz hospitality at the local cozy homestay.
+The village will welcome you with renowned Kyrgyz hospitality at a cozy local homestay.
 After settling, you will discover the signature sights of Kojo-Kelen.
 The first is a waterfall: a hidden cascade that offers a refreshing ambiance, perfect for relaxation and photography.
-Second is the Blue Cave Pool – a wonderful spot where the turquoise water glows inside a natural cave—ideal for a quick dip or simply admiring.
+Second is the Blue Cave Pool—a wonderful spot where the turquoise water glows within a natural cave—ideal for a quick dip or simply admiring.

 Culminate your evening with a stroll around the village, immersing yourself in the peaceful rural lifestyle, before enjoying a hearty dinner featuring local dishes.